 Directory Interchange Format (DIF) Standard

 This document defines the Directory Interchange Format (DIF) content metadata, a specific set of attributes for describing Earth science data at the collection level.
 From its inception in the late 1980’s as a way to document and exchange information on scientific data to its implementation in NASA's Global Change Master Directory (GCMD), the DIF has evolved to serve the user community in the discovery, access and use of Earth science and related data.
 GCMD metadata records are now maintained in the Common Metadata Repository (CMR), and the DIF is one of several supported formats for submitting metadata to CMR.

 The Directory Interchange Format (DIF) Standard is an approved standard recommended for use in NASA Earth Science Data Systems in September 2008.
 In 2010, updates to the DIF standard were approved.
 As of August, 2016, DIF 10 is the most recently recommended version.
-Both DIF 9 and DIF 10 are supported metadata formats for submitting collection level metadata to CMR.
+DIF 10 is a supported metadata format for submitting collection level metadata to CMR.

 NASA Earth Science Community Recommendations for Use (2010)

-ESDS-RFC-023 documents changes to the DIF schema, intended to enhance interoperability with the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) and the International Organisation for Standardisation (ISO) 19115 metadata standards.
+ESDS-RFC-023 documents changes to the DIF schema, intended to enhance interoperability with the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) and the International Organisation for Standardisation (ISO) metadata standards, 19115-1 (Geographic information -- Metadata -- Part 1: Fundamentals) and 19115-2 (Geographic information -- Metadata -- Part 2: Extensions for imagery and gridded data).
 The DIF itself is already a NASA-endorsed metadata standard (ESDS-RFC-012).
 Earth Science community comments were all positive.
 Said one,"This RFC will clearly help integrating data management systems and should be endorsed."

 One commenter notes a perceived weakness: “It looks like, in this community, the separation of purpose out of an abstract is standard.
 But in normal usage, abstract may likely include purpose.”
 However, the separate abstract and purpose fields were created specifically to conform to FGDC and ISO metadata specifications.